Affiliate links on Android Authority may earn us a commission. Learn more.

 The Samsung Galaxy A12 is a solid upgrade over the Galaxy A11 in almost every way.
 What this budget-friendly phone does bring to the table is a good 48MP main camera, excellent battery life, and Samsung’s crisp and attractive One UI software.
 Unfortunately, the peripheral cameras lack punch, and the laggy performance can be frustrating, but these are expected trade-offs at this price tier.

 The Samsung Galaxy A12 is an upgrade over the Galaxy A11 in almost every way and well suited for someone buying their first smartphone.

-We’ve mentioned that the Galaxy A12 lands right around Motorola’s Moto G Power ($249) and Moto G Play ($169), and it’s well suited for someone buying their first smartphone.
-The lack of 5G limits its future prospects, though you can try out the OnePlus Nord N200 ($239) or splurge a bit on Samsung’s Galaxy A32 5G ($279) if you want to tap into top speeds.
-Samsung’s Galaxy A12 is also available on Verizon, US Cellular, and AT&T.
+We’ve mentioned that the Galaxy A12 lands right around Motorola’s Moto G Power (2022) ($199), and while both appear well suited for someone buying their first smartphone, the Galaxy is a far safer pick.
+The lack of 5G limits its future prospects, though you can try out the OnePlus Nord N20 ($282) or pick up Samsung’s newer Galaxy A13 5G ($249) if you want to tap into top speeds.

 The Samsung Galaxy A12 launched globally in late 2020, but arrived in the US in April 2021.

 The Galaxy A12 is 164mm tall, 75.8mm wide, and 8.9mm thick (6.46 x 2.98 x 0.35 inches).